telerik/ajax-docs/controls/htmlchart/changes-and-backwards-compatibility/data-source-string-fields-are-not-parsed-to-decimal.md

 * [Incorrect Data Rendering When Data Source Field Types Are Not Defined](#incorrect-data-rendering-when-data-source-field-types-are-not-defined)

+>important You should always define the type of the data source fields, so that the chart can properly process and render the data.

 ## XAxis and Legend Labels Are Not 'TryParsed' to Decimal

 If the chart's category x-axis refers to a string type column from the data source that can be parsed to a decimal format, it will be handled as a string and the labels displayed will not be parsed.

-The old and the new behavior of the control are illustrated with the code from **Example 1** and you can see the difference in **Figure 1**.
+The old ([incorrect](http://feedback.telerik.com/Project/108/Feedback/Details/122627)) and the new behavior of the control are illustrated with the code from **Example 1** and you can see the difference in **Figure 1**.

 >caption Figure 1: String columns from the data source that can be parsed to a decimal format will be displayed as strings.

 ![data-source-string-fields-are-not-parsed-to-decimal](images/data-source-string-fields-are-not-parsed-to-decimal.png)

->caption Example 1: Binding a DataTable that contains a string column that can be parsed to a decimal format.
+>caption Example 1: Binding RadHtmlChart to a DataTable that contains a string column whose values can be parsed to a decimal format.
+Such values are not parsed by RadHtmlChart.

 ````ASP.NET
 <telerik:RadHtmlChart ID="ColumnChart1" runat="server" Width="200px" Height="150px">